raspibolt/raspibolt/thundroid/thundroid_pt2.md

   restlisten=localhost:8080
   ```

-* Reload the systemd unit, restart LND and watch the startup process to see if the wallet is automatically unlocked
+* Reload systemd and enable the new unit.
+Restart your Thundroid and watch the startup process to see if the wallet is automatically unlocked

   ```
   $ sudo systemctl daemon-reload
-  $ sudo systemctl restart lnd
+  $ sudo systemctl enable lnd-unlock.service
+  $ sudo shutdown -r now
+  ---- reconnect ----
+  # Unlocking the wallet will take several minutes due to the build in delay
   $ sudo journalctl -u lnd -f
   ```

+*Note:  a more elegant way were to run the script with `ExecStartPost=+/etc/lnd/unlock` in the lnd.service unit.
+This would it able to unlock the wallet if LND service is restarted outside the startup process.
+The `=+` is necessary to run LND with user "bitcoin" and the unlock script with root privileges.
+Unfortunately, this is only supported starting with systemd version 331, but we are using version 229.*

 ## Start using the Lightning Network